-1. Educate your children about human trafficking.
+1. Educate your kids about human trafficking.
 That it is here, what it looks like and to talk to you or another responsible adult if they think they see it.
 If they are able, have them read In Our Backyard.
 It will help them recognize the indicators.

-2. Communicate with your children, and let them talk to you without judgment.
+2. Communicate with your kids, and let them talk to you without judgment.
 They need to know they are safer with you than anywhere else.
 One rule we had with our children was that if they did something wrong and they told us before we found out, they might have some consequences but their punishment would be less than if we found out another way.

 3. Technology is a big part of how sex trafficking happens with youth.
-Know your children’s passwords, know what is on their phone.
+Know your kid’s passwords, know what is on their phone.
 A good rule is “as long as you live under our roof, we have access to passwords, emails, texts, etc.” Your child’s privacy is important but so is their safety.
 If you talk to parents whose children have been sex trafficked, without exception, they will all tell you they wish they had monitored their computers, cell phone and activities on social media.

 4. Technological devices now exist which include: GPS tracking devices which can be placed on phones, clothes, and in backpacks which help parents and authorities track your child and find them when they first go missing.
 DNA scent kits which can be used to help authorities and dogs track a scent trail.

-5. Know your children’s friends.
+5. Know your kid’s friends.
 Have them over to your home.
 Feed them a pan of brownies, a batch of cookies and sit down and talk with them.
 Know where they hang out and what they are like.

 6. Get youth involved in positive things, community groups, sports, music, community service, and church youth groups.
 Surround them with positive peer pressure.